ZakDanger/localtuya/HACKING.md

-const.py list ```PLATFORMS``` contains a list of filenames of entities to add. can the entries in this be anything or do they have to be existing types?
+const.py list ```PLATFORMS``` contains a list of filenames of entities to add.
+(it is only used directly by config_flow.py) can the entries in this be anything or do they have to be existing types? it appears they need to be existing components.. but this may be due to how the list is used. if i try to add "garage_door" it appears to add it successfully, but then the home assistant setup.py file gives an error trying to load it. if i try to add "button" it appears to be all good, since a "button" component already eists.

+!!! while on "Devices" screen for the localtuya integration, there is a "Add Device" button. clicking on this tries to setup a new integration Settings -> Devices & Services -> LocalTuya -> X devices -> Add Device.

+logs show this:
+2023-10-30 23:56:56.145 INFO (MainThread) [custom_components.localtuya.config_flow] LocaltuyaConfigFlow->async_step_user user_input=None